ncyates/ImageBlender/README.md

 **imageblender.py** will blend the images into a final result.

-**smallblend** is a version of the process in imageblender, but for small sets of images that don't need multiprocessing optimization.
+**smallblend.py** is a version of the process in imageblender, but for small sets of images that don't need multiprocessing optimization.

 **createVid.py** will create a short video sequence from a directory of images.